 What should I know before taking a passenger on my motorcycle?

 - First of all, it is important to remember that, when you take a passenger with you on your bike, you must be prepared for the extra weight.
 This weight affects the way your bike handles, takes a turn and brakes.
 Your passenger should have the same protection that you have, and he or she should know the finer points of motorcycle travel (such as to lean with you during a turn).

 What is the correct procedure when riding with other motorcyclists (group riding)?

 - When participating in a group ride, you should always try to ride with bikers who possess a skill set similar to your own.
 If riding with three or more people, you should not ride beside another bike but adopt a staggered formation, with the first bike on the left side of the lane and the second bike on the right side of the lane, and so on.

-- Furthermore, you should remember to always obey the “2-second rule,” which stipulates that you should maintain a 2 second distance from the biker directly ahead of you, and a 1 second distant from the biker on the left or right of you.
+- Furthermore, you should remember to always obey the “2-second rule,” which stipulates that you should maintain a 2-second distance from the biker directly ahead of you, and a 1-second distance from the biker on the left or right of you.
 That way, should anything obstruct the road or cause a disturbance in the ride, you will have time to react accordingly.

 Is it safe to ride my motorcycle at night?

 - Riding your motorcycle is certainly less safe at night than it is during the day, but it is often necessary.
 To help you remain visible in the darkness, you should try and wear bright or reflective clothing.
 You should also make sure your headlights are working properly and your windshield is clean.
 Since there is always a higher risk at night of crossing paths with wildlife like deer, it is a good idea to drive slower than you would during the day.